City Baking Guide

 Winter

 Indoor heating plus very dry air can pull moisture rapidly.
-Covered rests and hydration support are key.
+Covered rests and hydration support are key before you start rewriting the whole formula.

 Spring